Bachelor of Speciality in Obstetrical and Gynaecological Nursing

 - To draw up any reports that are necessary.

 Clinical internships account for 70% of the overall teaching.
 These clinical internships are carried out in the services that depend on the SAAS (Andorran National Health Service) and at the Arnau de Vilanova University Hospital in Lleida.
+The content of the subjects listed below can be consulted in this link.

 |Courses||Subjects (taught in Catalan)||Credits||Total|